Undetectable FAQ

 No. Remaining on and adhering to treatment is the key to staying undetectable and stopping the virus from replicating (making more copies of itself) inside your body.

-If you stop taking your meds, then HIV will resume its impact on your immune system, your health may deteriorate and your risk of passing on HIV dramatically increases.
-Further, by not adhering to the treatment regime prescribed by your doctor, it increases the risk of the HIV in your body becoming drug-resistant.
+If you stop taking your meds, then HIV will resume its impact on your immune system, your health may deteriorate, and your risk of passing on HIV dramatically increases.
+Further, not adhering to the treatment regime prescribed by your doctor increases the risk of HIV in your body becoming drug-resistant.

 Once the viral load is undetectable, does it stay that way forever?

-No. Viral load can fluctuate and small “blips” can occur, but they’re fairly rare.
-Regular viral load monitoring is recommended because even if you always remember to take your meds, other health issues may have an impact.
+No. Viral load can fluctuate, and small “blips” can occur, but they’re fairly rare.
+Regular viral load monitoring is recommended because even if you always remember to take your meds, other health issues may impact it.

 Is it possible to become undetectable if I am not on HIV meds?